 - Reduces the maximum required down payment amount for payment arrangements; and

-- Increase the minimum number of months for payment arrangements.
+- Increases the minimum number of months for payment arrangements.

-The LIHEAP administrator will let your gas or electric company know that you qualify as a low income customer.
-You will need to notify your public utility water and sewer company of your low income customer qualification.
+The local LIHEAP administrator will let your gas or electric company know that you qualify as a low-income customer.
+You will need to notify your public utility water and sewer company of your low-income customer qualification.

-Learn more about LIHEAP at the Office of Community Services.
+Learn more about Low Income Home Energy Assistance Program (LIHEAP) at the Office of Community Services.

 Types of LIHEAP assistance

-One time payments are given to households who qualify.
+One time payments (per program year of October 1 to May 31, or when funds run out) are given to households who qualify.
 Funds are limited and payments are given on a first-come, first-served basis.
-The LIHEAP program offers 3 kinds of assistance to income eligible households:
+The LIHEAP program offers 3 kinds of assistance to income-eligible households:

-- Direct Vendor Payment (DVP): Households that pay for their own utilities such as gas, electricity, liquid propane, and oil can get assistance in the form of a one time payment to the utility company.
-If utilities are included in your rent, the rent must be more than 30% of the total household income.
+- Direct Vendor Payment (DVP): If you pay your own utilities such as gas, electricity, liquid propane, and oil can get assistance in the form of a one-time payment to the utility company.
+If utilities are included in your rent, the amount must be more than 30% of the total household income.

-- Emergency Services (ES): Emergency Services payments are provided in the event of a weather related natural disaster or when there is an extreme weather condition.
-ES are only provided to the extent that funds are available.
-The amount of the ES payment usually will be the minimum requirement to reconnect the household.
-An applicant may only receive an ES grant once during a program year for a particular utility.
+- Emergency Services (ES): In the event of a weather-related natural disaster or when there is an extreme weather condition, Emergency Service payments are given.
+This money is only provided to the extent that funds are available.
+The amount of the ES payment usually will be the minimum requirement to reconnect the household to utilities.
+You may only receive an ES grant once during a program year for a particular utility.

 - Percentage of Income Payment Plan (PIPP): Clients of Ameren Illinois, ComEd, Nicor Gas and Peoples Gas/North Shore Gas can pay a percentage of their income, receive a monthly benefit toward their utility bill, and receive a reduction in overdue payments of every on-time payment they make by the due date.
-Please note: PIPP has stopped taking applications as of September 30th, 2016.
+You can find out more about this program here